justeattakeaway/pie/apps/pie-docs/src/all-about-pie/what-is-pie.md

 ## Overview

 A **design system** is like a recipe for creating visually appealing and user-friendly products.
-Just as a recipe has different ingredients and instructions for cooking a delicious meal, a design system has different components, patterns and documentation which help us designing digital products such as websites or apps.
+Just as a recipe has different ingredients and instructions for cooking a delicious meal, a design system has different components, patterns and documentation which help us when designing digital products such as websites or apps.

 For example, just as a recipe might call for specific amounts of ingredients and cooking times to ensure a perfect dish, a design system might dictate certain font sizes, colour palettes, and layout rules to ensure consistency and usability across all JET products.